 So in preparation for the holiday here are some tips from the ASPCA to take to make sure that your dog or cat has a healthy, happy, and safe 4th of July.

 1) This should be obvious, but the ASPCA writes: "Never use fireworks around pets!"
 They add that exposure can end in burns or trauma to their paws and face and "Many types contain potentially toxic substances, including potassium nitrate, arsenic, and other heavy metals."

 2) Leave Your Pets at Home.
 I know it could be tempting to bring your pet with you everywhere they're allowed, but crowded outdoor firework celebrations are stressful for your furry friends.
 If your pet is skittish with fireworks, keep them in a "sheltered and escape-proof area at home."

 Pet Food Safety on the 4th of July

 The ASPCA has a full page on their website about what human foods you should avoid giving to your pet.
 We all know chocolate can be extremely dangerous to a dog's health, but did you know that grapes, avocados and onions/garlic can be just as dangerous.

-Enjoy the holiday weekend and keep your pets out of harm's way.
+Happy 4th of July, stay safe and keep your pets out of harm's way.